Product safety checklist for fulfilment centres

 Netherlands Food and Consumer Product Safety Authority, NVWA

 Do you have a fulfilment centre in the EU?
-In some cases, you are responsible for the safety of the products that you store and ship.
+In some cases, product legislation applies to products you handle.
+You are then legally responsible for the safety of the products you store and ship.
 If a product is not safe, you can be held liable for damages.
 Find out how to comply with the rules.

 1. Check your product safety responsibilities

-Does the product come from the Netherlands or another EU country?
-Then you are considered a distributor according to product legislation.
-And must follow the product safety checklist for distributors.
-Your customer is responsible for product safety.
-You remain responsible for safe storage and possibly shipping.
+1. Does the product come from the Netherlands or another EU country?
+Or does your non-EU customer have an establishment or authorised representative in the EU?
+If so, you are considered a distributor under product legislation.
+Follow the step-by-step guide on product safety for distributors.
+Your ‘client’ (also market participant in the chain) is responsible for product safety.
+But you are responsible for checking this.
+And for safe storage and shipment.

 2. Put your contact details on the product